m3fawner/ssr-study/markdown/hsa.md

 &nbsp;

-At a high level, generally speaking, the tax savings of an HSA far outweigh the differences in premiums, and almost always make up for any out of pocket expense differences between plans available to Zillow employees assuming full contribution by the employee.
+At a high level, generally speaking, the tax savings of an HSA far outweigh the differences in premiums, and almost always make up for any out of pocket expense differences between plans available to employees assuming maximum HSA contributions by the employee.

 &nbsp;